bitmovin/bitmovin-player-react-native/README.md

 ### Setup iOS Player SDK

-If you ran `pod install` after installing the node package and received an error similar to the one below, it is because Bitmovin's custom cocoapods repository hasn't been added to the `Podfile` and the [`iOS Player SDK`](https://github.com/bitmovin/bitmovin-player-ios-samples) couldn't be resolved:
+If you ran `pod install` after installing the node package and received an error similar to the one below, it is because Bitmovin's custom cocoapods repository has not been added to the `Podfile` and the [`iOS Player SDK`](https://github.com/bitmovin/bitmovin-player-ios-samples) could not be resolved:

 ```
 [!]
 Unable to find a specification for `BitmovinPlayer (= 3.xx.x)` depended upon by `RNBitmovinPlayer`